- Main sources

 - the hybrid Caedmon by ‘bogging in’ (cf. ‘mucking in’ of Damson) qualifies for ‘real thing’ status (a high Heaney accolade);

-- Socrates maintains his philosophical discourse (‘Has proved the soul immortal’) even as the poison takes effect;
+- Socrates maintains his philosophical calling (‘has proved the soul immortal’) even as the poison administered to execute him takes effect;

-- The Swing portrays Heaney’s exhausted, long-suffering mother steadfastly committed to the domestic life that is her lot bathing her aching feet;
+- The Swing portrays Heaney’s exhausted, long-suffering mother bathing her aching feet, steadfastly committed to the domestic life that is her lot;

 - in Stick Drawings the simpleton, Jim, remote from the rational evaluations and responses of all the other human figures in Spirit Level demonstrates, by his blissfully innocent emotional response to strikingly mundane circumstances ‘like a harness rod of the inexorable’, that the instinct not to give is extends to all;